kdgregory/aws-java-utils/README.md

 is null.
 All the while being prepared to handle rate-limiting or other exceptions.

+## Directory structure

+This project contains three directories:

+* `utils` is the main library of utility classes.
+* `test-helpers` contains classes that are useful for writing AWS tests.
+These are primarily mock objects.
+* `integration-tests` are tests that exercise the `utils` classes against actual AWS services.
+  *Beware:* running these tests will incur service charges.

-## Package structure
+## Package Structure

-This library contains two root packages: `com.kdgregory.aws.utils` and `com.kdgregory.aws.test`.
-Under these root packages are per-service packages, named according to the service package in the AWS SDK.

-Each of the `utils` service packages will contain at least one class, `FooUtil`, which provides static utility mthods for service Foo.
-There may also be additional instantiable classes.

-The `test` packages contain classes intended to support testing of client code that uses these services; they primarily hold mock objects.

-> This package structure may change; in particular, the test packages may be moved into their own library.
+The top-level package is `com.kdgregory.aws.utils`.
+Under this are packages named after AWS services (example: `com.kdgregory.aws.utils.kinesis`).

+Within each package there is a class containing static utility methods, named after the service (example: `KinesisUtil`).
+There may also be instantiable classes (example: `KinesisReader`).
+In the test project there will typically be a mock client object (example: `MockAmazonKinesis`) and may be a class containing static utility methods (but that's rare).

 ## Versioning